atp30/sudok/README.md

 `very_hard.txt` requires trial and error.
 I am uncertain about the others, although it seems as though some trial and error may be used, based on times.

+test1.txt and test2.txt are sourced from [sudopedia](http://sudopedia.enjoysudoku.com/Test_Cases.html)
+and licensed under the GNU FDL.

+the wiki* tests are sourced from wikipedia